tooharshh/OOF/README.md

      +-- ML Model (Isolation Forest)
      |
      +-- PostgreSQL (Predictions Storage)
-     |
-     +-- Prometheus (Metrics)
 ```

 When a prediction request comes in, it first goes through rate limiting checks using Redis.
 If approved, the transaction data is normalized using the pre-trained scaler, then passed to the Isolation Forest model.
-The prediction is stored in PostgreSQL for tracking and analysis, and metrics are sent to Prometheus for monitoring.
+The prediction is stored in PostgreSQL for tracking and analysis.

-### Technology Stack

-- **Backend**: FastAPI 0.115.0, Python 3.13.9
-- **Database**: PostgreSQL 13 with async SQLAlchemy
-- **Cache**: Redis 6 (rate limiting, health check caching)
-- **ML**: scikit-learn 1.5.2 (Isolation Forest)
-- **Monitoring**: Prometheus, Grafana
-- **Deployment**: Docker, Docker Compose
-- **Testing**: pytest, pytest-asyncio

 ## Getting Started